dsogari/plumark/packages/core/syntax.md

 ## Frontmatter

-The **frontmatter** block comprises _opaque_ content (i.e., uninterpreted by the parser) that can be used by renderers for tooling purposes — e.g., CSS stylesheet, YAML/TOML configuration.
+The **frontmatter** block comprises content that is not interpreted by the parser, but can be used by renderers for tooling purposes — e.g., CSS stylesheet, YAML/TOML configuration.

 If present, it must appear at the beginning of the document within a dashed fence: